mcalisterkm/bme68x-python-library-bsec2.6.1.0/README.md

 * BME Development Kit firmware v2.1.5
 * BME AI Studio Mobile App v2.4.16

-BSEC 2.4.0.0 introduced support for multiple sensors which this python wrapper does not yet support.
+BSEC 2.4.0.0 introduced support for multiple sensors which this python wrapper does not yet support, as it has always been possible to run multiple instances of python with the BME68X library.
 BSEC2.6 has changes to cope with the effects of board temperature on Temp and Rh and is said to stabilise quicker.

 The original PI3G repository is available [here] (https://github.com/pi3g/bme68x-python-library) which works with the BSEC 2.0.6.1 release.